1. FC Schweinfurt 05: Sachs-Stadion

 The club's necessity finally motivated local industrialist Willy Sachs to the donation of a football stadium to the City of Schweinfurt, where the patron designated a privileged right of use for FC Schweinfurt 05.
 The new Willy-Sachs-Stadion, built by German architect Paul Bonatz, was opened on 23 July 1936 in the presence of leading politicians of the Third Reich.
 The stadium saw its first game three days later with a 2–2 draw between Schweinfurt 05 and 1935 German champion FC Schalke 04.
 Attendance record was 22,500 at a friendly between Schweinfurt 05 and 1.
 FC Kaiserslautern in 1954.

-Today, the stadium has a capacity of 12,000, where the grandstand hosts 860 covered seats, and the total number of seats is 2.000.
+Today, the stadium has a capacity of 14,718, where the grandstand hosts 860 covered seats.
 Besides the football field, the stadium offers track and field facilities, and is equipped with a classical Marathon gate.
 Premises at the stadium include changing rooms for players, coaches, and referees.
 Speaker cabins and a press area are available in the grandstand.

 The stadium has been renovated and equipped with floodlights in 2001 in order to meet the requirements for 2.
 Bundesliga.
 In addition, an electronic scoreboard was contributed by Schweinfurt's large industry.
 Wavebreakers have been installed on the standing rooms in 2014 to safeguard the stadium's full capacity.
 In 2022, the old scoreboard was replaced by a new LED video display board.

 To pass the DFB's criteria for FC Schweinfurt 05's 2025–26 3.
-Liga season, the City of Schweinfurt and the club financed an under-soil heating system for the pitch, new LED floodlights, and the expansion of seating capacity to a total of 2,000 seats.
+Liga season, the City of Schweinfurt and the club financed an under-soil heating system for the pitch, new LED floodlights, and a temporary expansion of seating capacity to a total of 2,000 seats.

 The stadium is listed as historic monument and is thus subject to preservation orders.

 As a consequence of Willy Sachs' Nazi affiliation, in June 2021 the Schweinfurt city council decided to rename the sports venue into Sachs-Stadion, in recognition of the value of the former Fichtel & Sachs company for the development of Schweinfurt.

 In the 2025–26 3.
 Liga season, Schweinfurt's venue was renamed to Riedel Bau Arena im Sachs-Stadion for sponsorship reasons.